 Customizing JSF Required Field Messages per Component Instance

-JSF is nice that it provides some useful built-in features to validate entered values or if provided any required one, but it fails at providing enough mechanism to let developers customize those features at the level of each component instance.
-This is a common drawback of JSF specification in general.
+JSF is advantageous in that it provides several useful built-in features for validating entered values or ensuring that required values are provided.
+However, it falls short in providing sufficient mechanisms for developers to customize these features at the level of each component instance.
+This is a common drawback of the JSF specification in general.

-We specify that user input is required for an input text, textarea or select listbox with setting its required field to true, and JSF checks if any user input is entered during validation phase.
-If user hadn?t provided any input for the component, component becomes invalid and an ugly error message is raised via FacesContext.addMessage(), saying something like ?Input required for this field…?.
-There is not possible to customize that error message by no means, except localizing it in your preffered language, specific to each component instance.
-For example, it would be nice to have a message for a component that gets username information, saying ?You must provide a valid username information right here…?.
+We specify that user input is required for an input text, textarea, or select listbox by setting its required field to true.
+During the validation phase, JSF checks if any user input has been entered for the component.
+If the user has not provided any input for the component, it becomes invalid, and an unattractive error message is raised via FacesContext.addMessage(), stating something like “Input required for this field…”.
+There is no way to customize that error message except by localizing it in your preferred language, specific to each component instance.
+For example, it would be beneficial to have a message for a component that gathers username information, stating “You must provide valid username information here…”.

-Rick Hightower has a nice blog, seeking solution to this problem.
-Unfortunately, there is no proper way to customize required messages, but hacking methods.
-Rick employs a PhaseListener that comes into scene after validation phase.
-It simply searches faces messages, look for any matches with faces? default required error message text.
-When it finds one, it strips off clientId of component, then looks for a better message from message bundle with clientId key.
+Rick Hightower has addressed this issue in a blog seeking solutions.
+Unfortunately, there is no proper way to customize required messages without resorting to hacking methods.
+Rick employs a PhaseListener that comes into play after the validation phase.
+It searches for Faces messages, looking for any matches with the default Faces required error message text.
+When it finds one, it strips off the clientId of the component, then searches for a better message from the message bundle with the clientId key.
 Finally, default summary and detail message texts are replaced with custom ones.

-We have employed a similar hack in our project, too.
-Major deviation from Rick?s solution is that, we do the required field validation ourselves, before validation phase.
-We also employed a message key to indicate custom required message in the bundle with f:attribute within components, whose required messages are wanted to be customized.
-Our PhaseListener traverses over the whole UIComponent tree and looks which UIInput components have required fields with value true.
-Then it checks if user provided any input.
-If input is not provided, component is marked as invalid and a faces error message is created.
-It first searches for custom required error message text, and if finds one it creates faces error message with custom error message text, specific to that UIComponent/UIInput instance.
-Unless it finds any custom message text key, it then uses default faces required message text.
-Following is its source code;
+We have implemented a similar hack in our project.
+A major deviation from Rick’s solution is that we perform the required field validation ourselves before the validation phase.
+We also employ a message key to indicate a custom required message in the bundle with f:attribute within components whose required messages we want to customize.
+Our PhaseListener traverses the entire UIComponent tree and identifies which UIInput components have required fields with a value of true.
+It then checks if the user has provided any input.
+If input is not provided, the component is marked as invalid, and a Faces error message is created.
+It first searches for custom required error message text, and if it finds one, it creates a Faces error message with custom error message text specific to that UIComponent/UIInput instance.
+If it does not find any custom message text key, it then uses the default Faces required message text.
+Below is its source code.

 import java.util.Iterator;